-The Furka Pass between Gletsch and Andermatt in the Swiss Alps has a long history since the 14th century.
-But the real fame for the alpine pass on 2341 meters / 7680 ft above sea level came only in 1964 when Sean Connery chased over the Furka in his Aston Martin DB5 as James Bond.
+The Swiss alpine pass has a long history since the 14th century.
+But the real fame for the Furka on 2431 meters / 7975 ft above sea level came in 1964 when Sean Connery chased over the Furka in his Aston Martin DB5 as James Bond.

 Driving down the pass you will spot some of the points that Goldfinger's Rolls Royce and James Bond in his Aston Martin DB5 drive by during the movie scene on the Furka.

 Coming in via the Grimsel Pass watch out for a boulder with the inscription "Kil 47"on the right-hand side of the Furka Pass.
 On exact the same location stands also James Bond in the movie when Tilly is trying to shoot Goldfinger and the bullets nearly hits him from the back.

-What comes next will look very familiar, not only to Bond fans.
-The road behind Realp with railroad tracks on the right-hand side.
+What comes next will look very familiar, not only to Bond fans: the road behind the village of Realp with railroad tracks on the side.
 This is where Bond ‘ditched’ Tilly Masterson by shredding the tires of her Mustang pretending he doesn't know how this could have happened.

 Usually open from late May till early November and closed during the winter month.
 Once weather and avalanche conditions allow the Furka Pass will be opened.
 Constantly updated opening status information on the Furka Pass is available online.